deadoceans/deadoceans.github.io/about.md

 Ironically skeptical of technology and the impact it is having on the human psyche.

 Zero social media and an advocate of privacy and a focused and meaningful life lived by a personal sense of what is right.
-And approximately $0.00 of my money goes towards virtue-signaling monopolies.

 Perpetual existentialist continuously trying to crawl my way out of reaching a nihilistic conclusion.